First Act. Presentation of Jesus: Mark 1.14-8.30

 Association with Sinners (Mark 2.15-17)

 As a spontaneous expression of his joy, Matthew threw a party for other tax collectors and sinners.
 The religious leaders saw Jesus partying with the tax collectors and sinners and immediately criticized him for failing to make a distinction between the righteous and the unrighteous.
 Jesus should have known that it was inappropriate for him to recline with these sorts of people.
-When Jesus heard their criticism, he silenced their opposition to his ministry with a proverb of the day, “It is not the healthy who need a doctor, but the sick.
+When Jesus heard their criticism, he silenced their opposition to his ministry with a proverb of the day, “It is not the healthy ones who need a doctor, but the sick.
 I have not come to call the righteous, but sinners” He used a bit of sarcasm against these religious zealots.
 With this little proverb, Jesus told the Pharisees that the message of the kingdom was not to be delivered to the righteous but to the outcasts or as The Message suggests the translation: “the sin-sick.”

-When I lived in Southern California, Jack Sims, a friend of mine, called me one day and asked me to meet him at a local coffee shop.
+When I lived in Southern California, the late Jack Sims, a friend of mine, called me one day and asked me to meet him at a local coffee shop.
 As we sat and chatted, he told me about an idea he had for a new church plant that he was working on, which he was going to be known as “Matthew’s Party.”
-I listened as he dreamed out loud about making the church a bit more festive and was taking his clue from this story in Mark about Matthew throwing a party for his friends.
+I listened as he dreamed out loud about making the church a bit more festive and was taking his cue from this story in Mark about Matthew throwing a party for his friends.
 He intended to meet at an odd time in a very public place, a health and exercise club, which had a meeting room.
 He pulled it off.
 I went to his first meeting and almost to the person, the folks attending were friends who were unchurched.

 What is Jesus telling you to do in your community?